MattKuehr/MattKuehr/README.md

 ## About Me 👋

 - My name is Matt Kuehr and I am a junior at Auburn University studying applied mathematics.
-- In my free time I enjoy chess, running and Auburn Basketball.
+- In my free time I enjoy chess, running and watching Auburn Basketball.
 - I've been learning Spanish for 6+ years.
 - I'm currently searching for an intership in data science or AI / ML to expand my knowledge and apply what I've learned in school!